ryZhangHason/ryZhangHason.github.io/_pages/about.md

 ---

-I am a college student at the Hong Kong Polytechnic University, majoring in Social Policy and researching the fields of Organization Studies, Bureaucracy, and Computational Methods in Social Science.
+I am a research assistant at the Hong Kong Polytechnic University, researching the fields of Organization Studies, Bureaucracy, and Computational Methods in Social Science.

 Publications
 ------